Artist

 Manager, Brilliant Corners Artist Mgmt

-I'm an artist manager who works with Toro y Moi, Josh Ritter, Real Estate, The Dip, and others.
-I also head up brand partnerships at Brilliant Corners.
+Darius is an artist manager who works with Toro y Moi, Josh Ritter, Real Estate, The Dip, and others.
+Darius also heads up brand partnerships at Brilliant Corners.

 Ben Kramer